 The Group believes that its business benefits from the following competitive strengths which have contributed to its position as one of Indonesia's major vertically-integrated agribusiness groups:

-As of 31 December 2020, the Group has approximately 253,0361 ha planted with oil palms, of which approximately 18% was planted with young tree below 7 years old, which we expect will contribute to the increase of our future production of CPO as these younger trees approach maturity and/or peak production.
+As of 31 December 2021, the Group has approximately 250,615 ha planted with oil palms, of which approximately 15% was planted with young trees below 7 years old, which we expect will contribute to the increase of our future production of CPO as these younger trees approach maturity and/or peak production.
 Our oil palm plantations are strategically located in close proximity to each other and to our processing mills, near deep draft port facilities, and in largely contiguous land, which contribute to more efficient management, and lower transportation and other costs.
 Substantially all of our plantations are located on flat or mildly undulating terrain, which also reduces our planting, maintenance and harvesting costs.

 The Group is a vertically integrated agribusiness with operations spanning the entire supply chain from research and development, seed breeding, oil palm cultivation and milling of palm oil to production and marketing of branded cooking oil, margarine and shortening.
 We believe our high degree of vertical integration and the large scale of our operations provide us with synergies and competitive benefits in the form of cost efficiencies and stronger relative bargaining positions.
-Our oil palm plantations supply the bulk of internal CPO requirements to our downstream edible oils and fats division, and reduces our exposure to third party purchases of CPO.
+Our oil palm plantations supply the bulk of internal CPO requirements to our downstream edible oils and fats division and reduce our exposure to third party purchases of CPO.

-We have 27 palm oil mills across our estates, with a total combined capacity of 7.0 million tonnes of FFB per year.
+We have 27 palm oil mills across our estates, with a total annual capacity of 7.2 million tonnes of FFB per year.
 We are increasingly investing in our own supply chain, including bulking stations, tugboats and barges, fleet of trucks and road tankers to ensure an efficient supply chain of CPO.